-Findlay, Ohio -- If you were affected by the November 10 tornadoes and severe storms, be aware that some unscrupulous contractors may try to take advantage of you.
+Chillicothe, OH - If you were affected by the severe winter storms beginning February 14, be aware that some unscrupulous contractors may try to take advantage of you.

 "If you have disaster-related damages, I urge you to be very careful when contracting for repairs," said Federal Coordinating Officer Ron Sherman of the Federal Emergency Management Agency (FEMA).

 "Be especially alert for door-to-door solicitors who ask for large cash deposits or entire payments in advance," said State Coordinating Officer Dale Shipley of the Ohio Emergency Management Agency.
 "Often the work is never performed or the down payment is never returned."